FedEx: Criticism of NRA partnership

-FedEx was criticized for its partnership with the National Rifle Association, which it terminated in 2018 under pressure from activists.
+FedEx was criticized for its partnership with the National Rifle Association of America, which it terminated in 2018 under pressure from activists.

 Huawei package delivery dispute

 On June 1, 2019, China filed a case against FedEx for allegedly undermining the rights of Chinese clients.
+The investigation stemmed from FedEx diverting Huawei packages destined for Asia to FedEx's headquarters in the United States instead without authorisation, after Huawei was added to the US Entity List.
+FedEx later apologised for the "mistransportation".

-The investigation stemmed from allegations by Huawei that FedEx attempted to divert the shipping route of its packages without the company's prior authorization. which in turn have been denied by FedEx.
-It has been reported that FedEx refused to deliver a used Huawei phone into the US.
-Writers at PC Magazine tried to ship a Huawei P30 from a UK office to a US one to find it sent back a few days later.
+It has also been reported that FedEx refused to deliver a used Huawei phone into the US.
+Writers at PC Magazine tried to ship a Huawei P30 from a UK office to a US one to find it was sent back a few days later.

 In July 2019, China accused FedEx of holding back more than 100 packages that Huawei was trying to deliver to China.
 Chinese regulators said that the company committed "violations" when it diverted Huawei parcels.